Should Swiss investors worry about the US Estate Tax in 2026?

 - The decedent’s estate is 2 million dollars, with 1.8 million dollars in US assets.
 The decedent has 90% of US assets.
 So, he can get an exemption of up to 90% of 13.99 million, which is 12.591 million.
 Therefore, there will not be any US estate taxes.

 - The decedent’s estate is 25 million dollars, with 2 million dollars in US assets.
 It means the decedent has 8% in US assets.
-So, he can get an exemption of 8% of 13.99 million.
-This is an 1.119 million USD exemption.
+Therefore, he can get an exemption of 8% of 13.99 million.
+This is a 1.119 million USD exemption.
 His beneficiary must pay US estate taxes on 0.88 million dollars (2 million minus the exemption).
 His beneficiaries will pay about 352’000 USD.

 We can take a final example of my situation.
-Once I retire, my net worth should be about two million CHF.
-I expect to have a house for about 300’000 CHF, 100’000 CHF in cash, and the rest in my investment portfolio.
+Once I retire, my gross estate value (different from my net worth) should be about 3.6 million USD.
+I expect to have a house for about 1’500’000 USD, 100’000 USD in cash, and the rest in my investment portfolio (about 2 million USD).
 And my portfolio is currently 80% in US assets.
-So I will have 80% of 1.6 million CHF in US assets.
-This is 1.28 million CHF in US assets.
-It is 64% of my entire estate.
+So I will have 80% of 2.0 million USD in US assets.
+This is 1.60 million USD in US assets.
+It is 44% of my entire estate.

-So, I will get an exemption of 8.953 million dollars.
+So, I will get an exemption of 6.15 million USD.
 It is much more than the value of my US assets.
-Therefore, I do not expect to pay any US Estate Tax.
+Therefore, I do not expect to pay any US estate tax.
+Or more simply, since my gross estate value is lower than 13.99 million USD, I do not have to worry about the estate tax.

 What happens on death with US stocks?